 Student Account Refunds & Financial Aid Disbursements

-Your check got mailed to your mailing address (MA).
+Checks are mailed to the mailing address (MA) in your student account.
 You can view or change this address at UAOnline.

 How do I know if I'm signed up for direct deposit?